openhab/website/blog/2024-12-15-openhab-4-3-release.md

 But not only were new bindings added, some existing bindings also received massive improvements:

-- The [JavaScript Scripting automation] has finally fixed the remaining reported multi-threading issues for UI-bases rules.
+- The [JavaScript Scripting automation](/addons/automation/jsscripting) has finally fixed the remaining reported multi-threading issues for UI-bases rules.
+- The [KNX binding](/addons/bindings/knx) provides better support for KNX Secure, allowing to include keyring files and reading KNX Data Secure packets.

 ## openHABian Enhancements